PSFs of coadded images: Introduction

 \section{Introduction}

 For many purposes, \irresponse{astronomers} currently use and will in \irresponse{the} future use coadded images \irresponse{(i.e., images that combine the information from multiple single-epoch observed images by registering and stacking the images in some way)} to measure the properties of stars and galaxies observed in astronomical images.
 The subject of this paper is the PSF of the coadded images, and in particular, {\em \irresponse{how does the coaddition algorithm determine whether or not the coadded image has a well-defined PSF, and how is that PSF defined?}} We will henceforth use the term ``coadd'' to refer to the coadded image and refer to its PSF as the ``coadd PSF''.
-The answer to this question depends on (a) whether the coaddition scheme is linear or not (e.g., mean versus median), and (b) what weights are used for a linear coaddition scheme (e.g., including the object signal in an inverse variance weight).
+In this context, ``well-defined'' PSF means that there is some function such that each location in the coadd can be described as the convolution of that function with the true sky scene (see text above Eq.~\ref{eq:coaddpsf} for details).
+The answer to the italicized question above depends on (a) whether the coaddition scheme is linear or not (e.g., mean versus median), and (b) what weights are used for a linear coaddition scheme (e.g., including the object signal in an inverse variance weight).
 In particular, we will show that use of a nonlinear coaddition scheme and/or use of weights that include the signals of individual objects when carrying out a linear coaddition scheme results in a coadd that does not have a well-defined PSF. \irresponse{The authors were particularly motivated by the challenge of analyzing data from the Vera C.\ Rubin Observatory Legacy Survey of Space and Time \citep[LSST;][]{2009arXiv0912.0201L,2019ApJ...873..111I}, which will have hundreds of exposures at each point within the survey footprint, but the considerations described herein are applicable to any telescope and imaging survey.}